jduarte-refugehouse/refuge-house-knowbase/policies-procedures/Package-Specific/FC-SU-01-Enhanced.md

 ### 4.1 Length of Service

-**Cross-Reference:** Length of service follows **FC-T3C-01 T3C Basic Foster Family Home Support Services Policy** guidelines, customized based on individual recovery needs and treatment progress.

-### 4.2 Anticipated Length of Service

-Anticipated length of service varies based on:
+Length of service is individualized based on:
 - Severity of substance use disorder
 - Progress in recovery
 - Stability of recovery supports
+- Treatment recommendations
 - Family/permanency readiness

+### 4.2 Anticipated Length of Service

+Refuge House policy includes anticipated Length of Service for children served under this package, recognizing that recovery timelines vary significantly based on individual circumstances.

+### 4.3 Service Plan Reviews

+Service Plans are reviewed **every 90 days** (aligned with Mental & Behavioral Health pattern) to assess:
+- Recovery progress
+- Treatment effectiveness
+- Step-down readiness
+- Continued service need

 ---